simolus3/drift/docs/pages/docs/platforms.md

 ---
 data:
   title: "Supported platforms"
-  description: All platforms supported by moor, and how to use them
+  description: All platforms supported by drift, and how to use them
 template: layouts/docs/single
 ---

-Being built ontop of the sqlite3 database, moor can run on almost every Dart platform.
+Being built ontop of the sqlite3 database, drift can run on almost every Dart platform.
-Since the initial release of moor, the Dart and Flutter ecosystems have changed a lot.
+Since the initial release, the Dart and Flutter ecosystems have changed a lot.
-For instance, `dart:ffi` wasn't a thing when moor first came out, and now it's the basis for moor's most popular implemention.
-To clear confusion about different moor packages and when to use them, this document lists all supported platforms and how to use moor when building apps for them.
+To clear confusion about different drift packages and when to use them, this document lists all supported platforms and how to use drift when building apps for them.

-To achive platform independence, moor separates its core apis from a platform-specific database implementation.
+To achive platform independence, drift separates its core apis from a platform-specific database implementation.
 The core apis are pure-Dart and run on all Dart platforms, even outside of Flutter.
-When writing moor apps, prefer to mainly use the apis in `package:moor/moor.dart` as they are guaranteed to work across all platforms.
+When writing drift apps, prefer to mainly use the apis in `package:drift/drift.dart` as they are guaranteed to work across all platforms.
 Depending on your platform, you can choose a different `QueryExecutor`.

 ## Mobile (Android and iOS)

-There are two moor implementations for mobile that you can use:
+There are two drift implementations for mobile that you can use:

 ### using `moor_flutter`